10 Ways to Optimise Your Website for More Traffic and Higher Conversions

-Mobile has surpassed desktop traffic a few years back, and it continues to rise each year.
-Most of us find it more convenient to use our smartphones to browse websites, and that's why we do it a lot.
+Mobile surpassed desktop traffic a few years back and continues to rise yearly.
+Most of us find it more convenient to use our smartphones to browse websites, and that’s why we do it a lot.

-If your website isn't mobile-friendly, you're going to lose a lot of traffic and potential leads.
+If your website isn’t mobile-friendly, you’ll lose a lot of traffic and potential leads.

-Moreover, even Google considers mobile as a priority, which is why they've introduced mobile-first indexing.
+Moreover, even Google considers mobile a priority, which is why they’ve introduced mobile-first indexing.

 Even if your website isn’t mobile-friendly, you can fix that quite efficiently.
 Here are a few things you should do.